Management consulting: History

 Management consulting grew with the rise of management, as a unique field of study.
 One of the first management consulting firms was Arthur D. Little Inc., founded in 1886 as a partnership, and later incorporated in 1909.
-Although Arthur D. Little later became a general management consultancy, it originally specialised in technical research.
+Although Arthur D. Little later became a general management consultancy, it originally specialized in technical research.

 As Arthur D. Little focused on technical research for the first few years, the first management consultancy was that of Frederick Winslow Taylor, who in 1893 opened an independent consulting practice in Philadelphia.
 His business card read "Consulting Engineer – Systematizing Shop Management and Manufacturing Costs a Specialty".
 By inventing Scientific Management, also known as Taylor's method, Frederick Winslow Taylor invented the first method of organizing work, spawning the careers of many more management consultants.
 For example, one of Taylor's early collaborators, Morris Llewellyn Cooke, opened his own management consultancy in 1905.
 Taylor's method was used worldwide until industry switched to a method invented by W. Edwards Deming.

 The initial period of growth in the consulting industry was triggered by the Glass–Steagall Banking Act in the 1930s, and was driven by demand for advice on finance, strategy and organization.
 From the 1950s onwards, consultancies expanded their activities considerably in the United States, and also opened offices in Europe and later in Asia and South America.
-After World War II, a number of new management consulting firms were formed, bringing a rigorous analytical approach to the study of management and strategy.
-The postwar years also saw the application of cybernetics principles to management through the work of Stafford Beer.

-The management consulting firms Stern Stewart, Marakon Associates, and Alcar pioneered value-based management (VBM), or "managing for value", in the 1980s based on the academic work of Joel Stern, Dr. Bill Alberts, and Professor Alfred Rappaport.
+The management consulting firms Stern Stewart, Marakon Associates, and Alcar pioneered value-based management (VBM), or "managing for value", in the 1980s based on the academic work of Joel Stern, Bill Alberts, and Professor Alfred Rappaport.
 Other consulting firms including McKinsey and BCG developed VBM approaches.
 Value-based management became prominent during the late 1980s and 1990s.

 The industry experienced significant growth in the 1980s and 1990s, gaining considerable importance in relation to national gross domestic product.
-In 1980 there were only five consulting firms with more than 1,000 consultants worldwide, whereas by the 1990s there were more than thirty firms of this size.